-- Graduation requirements remain the same. - seek volunteer opportunities wherever possible, adhering to all safety guidelines provided by Public Health (including physical distancing).
+- Graduation requirements remain the same. - Information regarding Ontario Secondary School Literacy Test (OSSLT) and volunteer hours will be shared when communicated by the Ministry and EQAO. - Students are encouraged to continue to seek volunteer opportunities wherever possible, adhering to all safety guidelines provided by Public Health (including physical distancing).
 Please note that in-school classroom volunteers are not permitted at this time.